mattythedev01/easydatadb/README.md

-# DataDB Documentation
+# @mattythedev01/easydatadb Documentation

 ## Overview

-"datadb", is a easy way to store data for your discord bot or any other projects outside of discord.
+"@mattythedev01/easydatadb", is a easy way to store data for your discord bot or any other projects outside of discord.
 It'll make a json folder & file in your current directory, and those files will store the data you input (Mainly used for discord bots).

 ## Features